Home Birth Midwives in New York

 New York has a community of 569 certified midwives who attend planned home births.
 The highest concentrations are in Brooklyn, New York, Bronx, though midwives typically serve families within a 60 to 90 minute radius of their home base.

-Most home birth midwives in New York offer a full package: prenatal appointments (typically 10-12 visits), attendance at the birth with a birth assistant, and postpartum visits in your home.
-Some midwives also provide newborn metabolic screening and lactation support.
+Most home birth midwives in New York offer a full package: prenatal appointments (typically 10 to 12 visits), attendance at the birth with a birth assistant, and postpartum visits in your home.

 Licensing and Legal Status in New York